rsarendus/rawtex-specification/README.md

 # [DRAFT] RAWTEX Specification

-A binary format for storing image data flexibly with minimal load-time overhead (e.g. loading image data directly to graphics memory).
+A binary format for storing image data flexibly with minimal load-time overhead.

 The format comes in two flavors: big-endian and little-endian.
+This enables to serialize image data in an optimal format for different platforms.
+However, implementations are encouraged to be able to handle non-native endianness and/or support conversion to/from desired endianness, unless doing so would be unreasonable or impractical.

 ## [DRAFT] RAWTEX Header